Installing Veeam Backup for AWS Using CloudFormation Template

 - On the Configure this software page, configure installation settings:

-- From the Delivery Method drop-down list, choose whether you want to connect the EC2 instance running Veeam Backup for AWS to an existing Amazon VPC and subnet, or to create a new Amazon VPC and subnet for the instance.
+- From the Fulfillment option drop-down list, select CloudFormation Template and then choose whether you want to connect the EC2 instance running Veeam Backup for AWS to an existing Amazon VPC and subnet, or to create a new Amazon VPC and subnet for the instance.

 - VB for AWS Deployment - Existing VPC — select this option if you want to use an existing Amazon VPC and subnet.